aozhimin/iOS-Debug-Hacks/README.md

 #### A perfect crush between Aspects and TencentOpenAPI

 The root cause of this crash is the conflict between **Aspects** and **TencentOpenAPI** frameworks.
-The life cycle method in `UIViewController` class is hooked by Aspects, and the `forwardInvocation` method is replaced in the Aspects's implementation.
+The life cycle method of `UIViewController` class is hooked by Aspects, and the `forwardInvocation` method is replaced with the Aspects's implementation.
 Also, because of the superclass of `TCWebViewController` is `UIViewController` class.
-As a result, `QQforwardInvocation` method in `TCWebViewController` class is hooked by Aspects too.
-That leads to the message forwarding proccess failed, thus, the creation of getter and setter fails too.
+As a result, `QQforwardInvocation` method of `TCWebViewController` class is hooked by Aspects too.
+That leads to the message forwarding process failed, thus, the creation of getter and setter fails too.

 This case tells us, we should not only learn how to use a third-part framework, but also need to look into the mechanism of it.
 Only then, we can easily to locate the problem we meet during our work.

 ## Summary

-We introuduce different kinds of tips in this article, but we hope you can also master a way of thinking when debugging.
+We introduce different kinds of tips in this article, but we hope you can also master a way of thinking when debugging.
 Skills are easy to be learned, but the way you think when resolving problem is not easy to be formed.
 It takes time and practice.
-Besides kinds of debugging techiniques, you also have to have a good sense of problem analysis, then the problem will be handy for you.
+Besides kinds of debugging techniques, you also have to have a good sense of problem analysis, then the problem will be handy for you.

 ## Reference Material